 Q: How to deal with slow commit to DB tasks ?

 A: Design !!!
 Design !!!!
 You have to clearly decide between persistence of data or performance.
 Do not ask your webserver to solve the other's problem.
 But here the proposed solution is to multiply the number of FAPWS servers.
-If possible externalize the commit within a timer (look at the timer sample) or within a defer (look at defer sample).
+If possible externalize the commit within a timer (look at the timer sample).

 Q: FAPWS crash (segmentation fault) with the hello_world sample !